|

 To register for this course, students must be accepted into the nursing program, and also complete BIO 131 Anatomy & Physiology I, ENG 110 College Writing I, and PSY 110 General Psychology prior to taking ADN 198 Transitioning to the RN Role for LPNs and Licensed Paramedics.

-BIO 132 Anatomy & Physiology II, PSY 210 Human Development, and HST 210 Pharmacology are prerequisites for enrollment in senior level nursing courses ADN 211 Meeting Human Needs III and ADN 212 Meeting Human Needs IV.
+BIO 132 Anatomy & Physiology II, SOC 110 Introduction to Sociology, and PSY 210 Human Development are prerequisites for enrollment in senior level nursing courses ADN 211 Meeting Human Needs III and ADN 212 Meeting Human Needs IV.

-Credits: 4 Hours 2 Class Hours, 1 Laboratory Hour, 1 Clinical Hour Course Profile Learning Outcomes of the Course:
+Credits: 4 Hours 2 Class Hours, 2 Laboratory Hour, 3 Clinical Hours/Wk for 15 weeks Course Profile Learning Outcomes of the Course:

 Upon successful completion of this course the student will be able to: